mikael-ros/picket/README.md

 	> note: if textures are not in that order, change the indices in the *Texture positions* tab of **Picket**.

 	![Adding tile set textures](assets/previews/add_tileset_textures.png)
-4. In the *"Tile Map"* tab, paint nodes as you normally would
+4. In the *"Tile Map"* tab, paint tiles as you normally would

 	![Painting fence](assets/previews/painting.gif)